altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~But he'd just as soon rather not have it~
 *Kent walked to and sat down on a bench*
 "F::So was it her or wasn't it?"
-"U::It felt like her - but I saw the footage"
+"U::It felt like her"
 ~Kent watched two men hurriedly run toward the intersection he was at~ *He got up and walked a short distance behind them* ~Close enough to hear~
 "U::Her lab is across town"
-"F::Undernet is right here, that's where they're at" *Kent ducked between two parked cars*
+"F::Undernet is right here, that's where they're at Ozmind" *Kent ducked between two parked cars*
 'are they going to meet?'
 "F::We should head to the lab if it's empty"
-"U::Empty of Alice, maybe more, but by now"
-~They walked toward the alley he came out of~
+"U::Empty of Alice, maybe more, but by now - we can't be sure" ~They walked toward the alley he came out of~
 *Kent stopped at the entrance for the alley and looked in* ~Felix was leaned against the wall, and the other one was opening the door~